On This Page

 The Elevation Here Is No Joke

-Caballos (horses) were trotting up and down the mountain, their caretakers with them to provide a ride to the top if you wanted for a small fee.
-We were told we could only purchase a ride at the beginning of the trail, but we could have gotten one at any time if we were not so stubborn, we wanted to go entirely on foot.
+Caballos (horses) were trotting up and down the mountain, their caretakers with them to provide a ride to the top for a small fee.
+We were originally told we would only be able to purchase a ride at the beginning of the trail, but we could have gotten one at any time if we were not so stubborn, we wanted to go entirely on foot.

 There are signs for baños (bathrooms) along the way, which usually consisted of a hole in ground.
 Some are free, others you can use for a small fee.